 “RNLI lifeguards are always ready to respond to those who find themselves in danger in the water, but they spend a large amount of their time carrying out preventative work, to help people avoid getting into trouble in the first place.
 The findings from the study provide the first known quantitative evidence regarding the effectiveness of prevention activity.
 The results will be used by the RNLI to strengthen the case for greater preventative activity by our lifeguards.”

-Further details of the project can be found in an accessible research summary on the RNLI’s website.
+Further details of the project can be found in an accessible research summary written by the RNLI on the project.